Purpose

 - Must review their event plans with the Student Engagement Team in the Dean of Students Office (DSO) prior to submission (review the policies and guidelines outlined in the Recognized Student Organization Resource Guide and email JR Bagley to discuss your plans);

-- Must confirm their security plans in advance of the event if the Social Science Dean’s Office and/or DSO determine security is necesary;
+- Must confirm their security plans in advance of the event if the Social Science Dean’s Office and/or DSO determine security is necessary;

 Application Instructions

-- How the event(s) will contribute to the academic life of the College, and specifically how the activity will appeal to, and benefit, undergraduates, with emphasis on how the event(s) will provide diverse views that might not otherwise be available to the undergraduate population.
+- Briefly explain how the event(s) will contribute to the academic life of the College, and specifically how the activity will appeal to and benefit undergraduates, with emphasis on how the event(s) will provide diverse views that might not otherwise be available to the undergraduate population.

-- The particular expertise of the proposed speaker(s) in economics, government, and/or social problems of the United States and the world.
+- Provide evidence (e.g., link to a CV or website) of the particular expertise of the proposed speaker(s) in economics, government, and/or social problems of the United States and/or the world.

 - Including undergraduates on event planning committees;